 Ivan Fredrick Kasonko is the founder and Team Leader of Key Populations Uganda, a youth led Organization, which advocates and implements programs focusing on sustainable development, through raising awareness of reproductive health for at risk youth, as he trains and empowers them in the areas of social rights activism.

 He was at the Africa Health Agenda International Conference in Kigali, Rwanda with support from the UNFPA and Restless Development earlier this month.
-He facilitated a session at the Pre Youth Conference and
+He facilitated a session at the Pre Youth Conference and co hosted a launch event with UNFPA ESARO.

 Universal Health Coverage is where everyone, anywhere has access to health services required in order to protect, maintain and improve their health.